William Arnold (settler): Children

 William and Christian Arnold had four children, all born in Ilchester, Somerset.
 The oldest child was Elizabeth (1611 – after 7 September 1685) who married William Carpenter (c.
 1610–1685), the son of Richard Carpenter of Amesbury, Wiltshire, England; the couple had eight children.
 William and Elizabeth Carpenter settled in Providence, and then followed her parents to the settlement of Pawtuxet, where they lived the remainder of their lives, except for a short time during King Philip's War, when they were forced to flee to Long Island.

 The second child and oldest son was Benedict (1615–1678) who married Damaris Westcott (1621 – after 1678), the daughter of Stukeley and Juliann (Marchante) Westcott.
 They had nine children.
-Stukeley Westcott lived in Yeovil, five miles (eight km) south of Ilchester, where he was married and where Damaris was baptized.
+Stukely Westcott lived in Yeovil, five miles (eight km) south of Ilchester, where he was married and where Damaris was baptized.
 The Westcotts may have sailed to New England with the Arnolds; if not they likely sailed at about the same time.
 Benedict moved with his family from Pawtuxet to Newport in 1651, and in 1657 succeeded Roger Williams as the President of the colony.
 When the royal charter arrived from England in 1663, Benedict Arnold became the first Governor of the colony, and served as either president or governor for a total of 11 years.

 The third child and youngest daughter, Joanna (1617 – after 11 February 1693), married first Zachariah Rhodes (c.
 1603–1665), and settled in Pawtuxet near Joanna's brother Stephen.
 Following Zachariah's death by drowning, Joanna married Samuel Reape.
 She had eight children, all by her first husband, and became the ancestress of the Rhodes family of Rhode Island.

 The fourth and youngest child of William and Christian Arnold was Stephen (1622–1699) who married Sarah Smith (1629–1713), the daughter of Edward Smith of Rehoboth, Massachusetts.
 Stephen and Sarah had seven children.
 Stephen was either a Deputy to the General Assembly or colonial Assistant nearly every year for a period of three decades.
 He and his family settled in Pawtuxet near his father, and had a garrison house along the Pawtuxet River.
 Stephen was 13 years old when he sailed from England to the New World with his parents and relatives, and he was the last surviving member of that sailing party.